rafaelcamargo/publications-lab/publications/avoiding-traps-in-javascript-event-driven-programming.md

 should never know anything outside it.
 Though it might be so clear now, it can be easily get messy.
 So, always ensure the event you're publishing is saying what happened, not what other part of your code needs to do.
+More about event names [here](http://cqrs.nu/tutorial/cs/01-design)

 ![targeting](https://cloud.githubusercontent.com/assets/4738687/24687479/25b397c0-1990-11e7-8f0b-3f0e3b37b6eb.png)